Scant relief for U.S. aluminum users from removal of Rusal sanctions

 “The tariffs will be paid by American consumers and the only winners are American primary (aluminum) producers who do not have to pay the duty,” a source at an aluminum producer said.
 “We can’t sell at a loss, premiums for exporting to the U.S. need to stay high.”

-Physical market premiums are paid above the benchmark price for aluminum CMAL3, set on the London Metal Exchange at around $1,870 a tonne.
-That is down more than 30 percent from a seven-year high of $2,718 a tonne hit in April, when the sanctions were imposed.
+Physical market premiums are paid above the benchmark price for aluminum CMAL3, set on the London Metal Exchange at around $1,870 a ton.
+That is down more than 30 percent from a seven-year high of $2,718 a ton hit in April, when the sanctions were imposed.

 (GRAPHIC: Aluminum premiums - tmsnrt.rs/2H1CVvw)

-The U.S. premium AUPc1 at 19 U.S. cents a lb or $420 a tonne is little changed from Dec.
+The U.S. premium AUPc1 at 19 U.S. cents a lb or $420 a ton is little changed from Dec.
 20 when the U.S. Treasury announced the sanctions would be lifted.

-It is double the $200 a tonne seen at the start of 2018 and about 20 percent above the levels at the time tariffs were announced in early March 2018.
+It is double the $200 a ton seen at the start of 2018 and about 20 percent above the levels at the time tariffs were announced in early March 2018.

-In contrast, premiums in Europe 1AEPc1, a major destination for Rusal’s aluminum, have tumbled to $60 a tonne, from the record high of $150 a tonne seen in the aftermath of the sanctions.
+In contrast, premiums in Europe 1AEPc1, a major destination for Rusal’s aluminum, have tumbled to $60 a ton, from the record high of $150 a ton seen in the aftermath of the sanctions.

 Aluminum industry sources say commodity traders are holding large amounts of Rusal’s metal produced since April in Europe and that consumers on the continent are holding ample stocks.

-However, some expect to see even lower numbers as the United States is a major consumer expected to account for 5 million-6 million tonnes this year in a market estimated at 68 million tonnes.
+However, some expect to see even lower numbers as the United States is a major consumer expected to account for 5 million-6 million tons this year in a market estimated at 68 million tons.

 “The U.S. needs to attract imports, but producers also need the U.S. market and they have to compete with duty-exempt material,” said Citi analyst Oliver Nugent.